ming436534/modelizr/docs/api/Models.md

 The created model.
 This can be given to query tools to generate queries, mock data and normalize responses.
 Can also be used to validate entities.

+> Entity validation does not yet exist, but it is coming.

 ### `model([params ,] ...models)`

 Define a nested query that can be generated or mocked.
 If nothing is given to the model, the resulting query will just contain the model key.